 Identifying birds can be tricky at times.

-Birding can be so rewarding, social, and a healthy activity for you, your family and friends.
+Birding can be so rewarding, social, and healthy activity for you, your family and your friends.
 Get out and enjoy what Algoma offers.

 More Birding Photos: www.sheriminardi.com